kinga-anna/ID2223-LLM-finetuning/README.md

 (a) model-centric ways to improve the model performance include changing the learning rate, the batch size, or the weight-deacy parameter, or even implementing early stopping.
 We might also focus on the LoRA configuration and analyse the impact of different LoRA hyperparameters such as rank, alpha, and dropout. \
 (b) data-centric ways to improve include using a bigger or better dataset to train on.
 For one, we found a [deduplicated version of the Finetome 100K dataset](https://huggingface.co/datasets/mlabonne/FineTome-100k-dedup) we used, which is a pretty straight-forward way to get "better" data.
 Another idea we discussed was using a less generalised dataset of comparable size to create a more specialised chatbot.

-## Comparing different foundation LLMS we have finetuned
+## Comparing different foundation LLMs we have finetuned
 Since inference is done on CPUs, there is an important trade-off between the size of the model and its performance.
-For this reason, we decided to primarily focus our comparison on the Llama-3.2 1 billion parameter and 3 billion parameter versions.
+We evaluated three fine-tuned models to determine which provides the best balance of quality and practicality.

-To evaluate the performance of the models, we fed both of them the following evaluation prompts:
+To evaluate the performance of the models, we fed all of them the following evaluation prompts:
 - Explain quantum computing to a 10-year-old.
 - Write a short poem about artificial intelligence.
 - What are the main differences between Python and JavaScript?